 Afghanistan's climate compromises a cold, snowy winter and hot, dry summer.
 Extreme temperature changes occur from night to day, season to season, and from place to place.
 During summer in Kabul (altitude 5,800 feet) the temperature may be 50°F at sunrise but reach 100°F by noon.
 In the Jalalabad Plains (1,800 feet and 90 miles from Kabul) and southwestern parts of the country, summer temperatures can reach 115°F.

 The chief characteristic of Afghanistan's climate is a blue cloudless sky with over 300 days of sunshine yearly.
 Even during the winter, skies usually remain clear between snowfalls.
 Since rainfall is scarce from May to November, this period can be extremely dry and dusty.
 In recent years, drought has impaired agricultural production in some areas.

-mostly rugged mountains; plains in north and southwest
+Mostly rugged mountains; plains in the north and southwest

-damaging earthquakes occur in Hindu Kush mountains; flooding; droughts
+Damaging earthquakes occur in the Hindu Kush mountains; flooding; droughts

 7,696 Square Miles